 The location of the project is important.
 We want to be close to local amenities like shops, pubs, GP surgery, etc. Good public transport links would also be vital.
 This suggests an urban/town centre location.

 The development would enable many of us to ‘right size’ – freeing-up our existing homes for larger households.
 By working together as a community to create this development we won’t just build homes; we’ll build a supportive, integrated, active, and engaged group of neighbours.

 We are all willing to invest in good design, good landscaping, quality materials and wider community benefit.
 This is not a ‘gated community’.
 We wish to engage as individuals and as a group with the surrounding neighbourhood, both contributing to it and welcoming other local people to come and use some of our facilities.
-Depending on the eventual site, this might mean that we offer an attractive events venue for local community groups, or even a community café, gallery or shared work space.

 We believe that the scheme would be a credit to Gloucestershire and would quickly become a beacon of innovative best practice, attracting visitors from far and wide to see and learn from what we establish together.